Pinterest Pixel

 UTC to Pacific

 To create a formula that accounts for Daylight Saving Time (DST) when converting UTC to Pacific Time, you must determine the correct offset.
 Pacific Time shifts between UTC-8 during Standard Time and UTC-7 during DST.
-To automate this shift in Excel, use the IF function in conjunction with the AND function to decide the correct time offset based on the date.
+You can create an IF formula to check if the date is during daylight saving or not and subtract hours accordingly.

 UTC to Pacific

-This formula checks if the date in cell A2 falls in the period where DST is active.
+This formula checks if the date falls in the DST period:

 • It checks if the date is between the second Sunday of March and the first Sunday of November.